-Young, an advocate of civil rights, was elected to the state House in 1992 and represented Kailua to Waimanalo.
+She was an strong advocate of civil rights and was first elected to the state House in 1992, representing Kailua to Waimanalo.

 In 1998, she was diagnosed with breast cancer and used that experience to advocate for cancer survivors with the American Cancer Society of Hawaii.

 Young is survived by four children, three grandchildren, a niece, nephew and grandnephew.